IAMconsortium/pyam/manuscripts/ORE/source/chapters/pyam.rst

 model (see the following section) for common operations such as unit conversion or aggregation along sectoral, regional and temporal dimensions.

-We see this package as serving two distinct groups:
+We see this package as serving several groups:
-*experienced Python users* requiring a versatile and powerful solution, whose natural tendency would be to reimplement any data processing step directly in a general-purpose data analysis package like pandas or numpy; and users with *domain expertise but limited Python knowledge*, who appreciate a simple and intuitive interface.
+*experienced Python users*, whose natural tendency would be to reimplement any data processing step directly in a general-purpose data analysis package like pandas or numpy; and users with *domain expertise but limited Python knowledge*, who appreciate a package enabling a wide range of data processing actions and providing simple commands to perform common tasks.

+The package should be equally suitable for modellers generating scenario results with their own modelling frameworks, as well as researchers or analysts working with scenario ensemble data compiled by other research groups or institutions.
-To make matters even more complicated, it is important to remain aware that users will always have requirements that cannot be realistically met by any single package.
+Also, it is important to remain aware that users will always have requirements that cannot be realistically met by any single package.
+Therefore, the implementation should support a modular approach and efficient integration of the pyam package with other tools for data processing and analysis.

 To reconcile these competing interests, we decided to follow the design of the pandas package as closely as possible.